What It’s Like Living Under Terrorist Threat

 I finally reach the gate, only to find myself face to face with two stern looking men cradling assault weapons.

-For the first time, I entertain the idea that I’ve made a huge mistake.
+For the first time, I entertain the idea that living in Indonesia is a huge mistake.

 The next morning, I take the van.
 At the gate, a guard uses a wheeled mirror to check underneath for bombs.

 As I’m unpacking my new office, one of the department veterans tells me about Isabel, the previous counselor.
 Isabel’s husband, also a teacher on staff, was killed in the 2002 Bali bombing.

 Amazingly, instead of running immediately home to Australia, Isabel and her kids stayed living in Indonesia for another three years.
 I try in vain to imagine any American I know doing this, including myself.